wenwei-lin/GlobalAzure2022/demo-script.md

 ![](img/copy_repo_url.png)

-**Open Shell in your computer and clone the repo to target location**
+**Open Shell in your computer and clone the repo to the location you like.**

 ```bash
 $ git clone <repo_url>